 Ateev Mehrotra is an adjunct policy analyst at the RAND Corporation and an associate professor in the Department of Health Care Policy at Harvard Medical School.
 His research focuses on the measurement of health care quality and efficiency, applications of quality measures such as pay-for-performance incentives and the impact of innovations in health care delivery design.
 His clinical work has been both as a primary care physician and as an adult and pediatric hospitalist.
 He received his M.P.H. from the University of California, Berkeley, and his M.D. from the University of California, San Francisco.
 He completed his residency at the Massachusetts General Hospital and Children's Hospital of Boston.
 In addition, he received his M.Sc. in epidemiology from the Harvard School of Public Health.

-Concurrent Non-RAND PositionsAssociate Professor, University of Pittsburgh School of Medicine
+Concurrent Non-RAND PositionsAssociate Professor, Department of Health Care Policy, Harvard Medical School

 Adams JL, Mehrotra A, Thomas JW, McGlynn EA, "The Reliability of Physician Cost Profiling," New England Journal of Medicine, 362:1014-21, 2010